Healthy Homes Assessment Poukawa

 Poukawa Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Poukawa and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is required throughout Poukawa and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records that demonstrate the conformance to all Healthy Homes Standard that apply or will be applied to your rental home.
+• Property managers and landlords have to keep records that prove the compliance with the Healthy Homes Standard that apply or will apply during the tenancy of their rental properties.

-• Property managers and private landlords should make sure their rental properties conform according to Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Private landlords and property managers should make sure their rental properties conform to the Healthy Homes Standards within 90 days of a new, renewed or varied tenant.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must adhere to the Healthy Homes Standard regardless of when the tenancy began.

 From 1 July 2023

-• All houses let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All households which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 From 1 July 2024